|Don’t have time to read the full article? Here are the highlights|

 Beyond the lack of flexibility, the other important thing to note is that Square is an aggregator.
 The main drawback of aggregators is that they charge higher payment processing fees because they assume liability for their merchant base.
 These fees are structured according to a fixed rate pricing model, which means that you pay a fixed rate regardless of card type, processing volume, and other factors.
 So even if your customers are using low-cost cards like debit cards or credit cards, you pay the same fee per transaction regardless — fees that can quickly add up.

 In contrast to Square, TouchBistro offers more flexibility when it comes to payment processing.
 In the U.S., customers can choose to use TouchBistro Payments, which is an integrated payments solution powered by Chase.
-Instead of a fixed rate pricing model, TouchBistro Payments are structured according to a cost plus pricing model, with no long-term contract required.
+Instead of a fixed rate pricing model, TouchBistro Payments is structured according to a cost plus pricing model.
 Under this model, the restaurant owner pays the non-negotiable interchange fee (for the type of credit card) and a flat mark-up on the interchange.

 The benefit to a cost plus pricing model is that you pay a custom rate for every transaction, instead of a flat rate for all transactions.
 This means that factors such as the type of card a customer pays with, processing volume and risk criteria are taken into consideration, giving you a more competitive rate.
 As a result, cost plus pricing tends to be the cheaper option for restaurants that process high ticket items or do a lot of processing volume.